Joint Order Selection, Allocation, Batching and Picking for Large Scale Warehouses: Introduction

 \subsection{Our contribution}

-In existing warehouses such as those operated by Zalando, order backlog sizes are orders of magnitude larger than the few hundred orders which were considered "large instances" in the literature.
+In existing warehouses such as those operated by Zalando, order backlog sizes are orders of magnitude larger than the few hundred orders which were considered ``large instances'' in the literature.
 On top of that, usually there are way more customer orders present than what the warehouse can process in the nearest future (e.g., in the next hour).
 This situation brings the following key insight: instead of batching a set of known orders completely, it is enough to only batch as many as are expected to be processed during the execution phase we are planning for.

-Such approach has two clear benefits.
+Such an approach has two clear benefits.
 First, selecting only a subset of orders for batching opens up optimization potential -- batched orders can be selected in such a way that they complement each other well when it comes to the creation of efficient picklists.
 Second, it is more practical from the operational perspective.
-As warehouse order picking is inherently an online problem (new orders and / or items are constantly arriving in the warehouse), it makes sense to plan work frequently and in relatively short increments (as a rule of thumb, between 15 minutes and 2 hours).
+While warehouse order picking is inherently an online problem (new orders and / or items are constantly arriving in the warehouse), a simplified offline variant is considered instead (only taking orders and items known at a given point in time into account), where the item goal can be used by operations for planning work depending on available worker capacity.
+This can then be adjusted frequently and in relatively short increments (as a rule of thumb, between 15 minutes and 2 hours).

-We formalize this concept by extending the joint order batching and picker routing problem (JOBPRP~\cite{JOBPRP}) in the mixed-shelves setting with an {\it item goal}, i.e., a target number of items to be included in the resulting batches (we use number of items instead of number of orders because the time required to process them is more predictable than the latter due to differing order sizes).
-Because we are targeting a {\it zoned warehouse} (see~\ref{zoning}), items belonging to a batch's picklists need to be separated into orders at a sorting facility.
-Additionally, there are usually physical constraints (like the number of cells in a manual sort shelf, or the number of chutes in automated sorters (e.g.,~\cite{linesorters}) which limit the amount of orders that can be processed simultaneously at such a facility.
+We formalize this concept by extending the joint order batching and picker routing problem (JOBPRP~\cite{JOBPRP}) in the mixed-shelves setting with an {\it item goal}, i.e., a target number of items to be included in the resulting batches.
+Note that we count items instead of orders, since the time required to process orders is harder to predict due to their varying sizes.
+Since we are targeting a {\it zoned warehouse} (see~\ref{zoning}), items belonging to a batch's picklists need to be separated into orders at a sorting facility.
+Additionally, there are physical constraints (like the number of cells in a manual sort shelf, or the number of chutes in automated sorters (e.g.,~\cite{linesorters}) which limit the amount of orders that can be processed simultaneously at such a facility.
 Therefore, we make the maximum number of orders per batch an additional constraint in our model.

 We formalize the above-mentioned problem, which we refer to as \problem (\problemShort, for short), and present a greedy algorithm for solving it.
 We conduct an extensive evaluation of its performance using a series of generated instances, comparing it against a baseline algorithm, which represents a simplified version of the greedy algorithm.
 Our experimental results reveal that the greedy algorithm outperforms the baseline algorithm in terms of the optimization objective.
 However, this improvement in performance comes at the cost of increased runtime.
 Additionally, we show the impact of batching a subset of orders from a given order pool compared to batching all available orders.